UffizziCloud/docs/docs/references/compose-spec.md

 ### **build**

 Configuration options that are applied at build time.
+In each example below, the default build [context](#context) is `Dockerfile`, unless otherwise specified.

 `build` can be specified either as a string containing a path to the build context: